Road Travel America

 Acadia National Park in Maine

-Adjacent to popular Bar Harbor, the park features 50 square miles of mountains, lakes, hiking, biking, views and dramatic coastline vistas.
+Adjacent to popular Bar Harbor, Acadia National Park features 50 square miles of mountains, lakes, hiking, biking, views and dramatic coastline vistas.

 The park is open for activity year-round.
 In the winter the carriage roads are converted into trails for cross-country skiing and snowshoeing, and the Park Loop Road turns into a paradise for snowmobile use and fat-tire biking.